tatmanblue/ironbar/docs/WORK.md

 ### Immeditate Steps:
 1. Fix interface mess.
 Some things have interfaces some do not and those same "somes" are injected or not
-2. Nodes talk to each other and know when they are up/down (1/2 done client informs boot)
+2. Nodes talk to each other and know when they are up/down (done)
 3. Boot ledger reads/writes (done)